chukwumaijem/roll-a-die/README.md

 ```
 <script type="text/javascript" src="path/to/roll-a-die.js"></script>
 ```
-You can use the [UNPKG](https://unpkg.com) link `https://unpkg.com/roll-a-die@1.0.5/dist/roll-a-die.js`.
+You can use the [UNPKG](https://unpkg.com) link `https://unpkg.com/roll-a-die@1.1.0/dist/roll-a-die.js`.
 Remember to update the package number to the most recent.

 Call the method with its options.
 ```
-rollADie({ element, numberDice: 2, callback});
+rollADie({ element, numberOfDice: 2, callback});
 ```

 ## With npm (and CommonJS builder)